DexterInd/Raspbian_For_Robots/jessie_update/README.md

 From the home directory run `sudo sh jessie-heavy-upgrade.sh`

 ## Manual Changes
-A few manual changes need to be made:
+A few manual changes need to be made if you are starting from a fresh version of Raspbian:
 - VNC Password must be set manually.

 # What the files are: